pyvec/naucse.python.cz/lessons/beginners-en/str/index.md

 print(fifth_character)
 ```

 Does it work?
-Did you get really the fifth character?
+Did you really get the fifth character?

 {% filter solution %}
 You didn't – you got the *sixth* character.
 {% endfilter %}

-As you may already noticed programmers counts from zero.
+As you may have already noticed, programmers start counting from zero.
-First is 0, then 1 and so on.
+First comes 0, then 1, and so on.

-It's the same with strings - first character is on zero position.
+It's the same with strings - the first character is on position zero.

 Why is it like that?
 You would have to know about pointers and arrays
-to fully understand so now we can just think
+to fully understand, so now let's just assume
 that programmers are weird.
 Or that they just like
 weird numbers.